Maniototo Community Board

 I am a member of the Maniototo Lions Club and I spent 11 years on the Maniototo Area School Board of Trustees.

-I have had two previous terms on the Maniototo Community Board, the last term as Chair and look forward to representing the community again.
+I have had three previous terms on the Maniototo Community Board, including a term as Chair and look forward to representing the community again.

 Mobile: 021 224 2320